Egypt·November 3 - 13 2023

 Day 3: Sunday, November 5th, 2023

-This morning, we’ll take a short flight to Luxor, also known as Thebes – the capital of ancient Egyptian Empire.
-Luxor is home to a third of the ancient monuments of the world.
+This morning, we’ll take a short flight to Luxor, also known as Thebes – the capital of the ancient Egyptian Empire.
+Luxor is home to a third of the world's ancient monuments.

-Upon arrival we'll visit the Valley of the Kings and colossi of Memnon.
-After, we'll learn about one of the most important products in the region, Alabaster.
+We'll visit the Valley of the Kings and the Colossi of Memnon.
+Afterward, we'll learn about one of the most important regional products, Alabaster.
 After a short explanation, you'll probably want to buy one of these hand-crafted items.
-Something is available in all price ranges.
+You'll find something interesting in all price ranges.

-It's time for lunch and today we are headed to the Almarsam restaurant.
-After having our fill we'll check into the boutique Djorff Palace Hotel leaving time to relax by the pool and soak in the view of the Nile.
+It's time for lunch, and today, we're headed to the Almarsam restaurant.
+After eating our fill, we'll check into the boutique Djorff Palace Hotel, leaving time to relax at the pool and soak in the view of the Nile.

-Around sunset we'll take a short boat ride to the east bank of the Nile to visit Luxor temple, which is lit up beautifully at night.
+Around sunset, we'll take a short boat ride to the east bank of the Nile to visit Luxor temple, which is beautifully lit at night.
 Your jaw will surely drop in awe.
-Built by two pharaohs – Amenhotep III of 14th century BC and King Ramsiss the great, the Luxor temple is awe-inspiring.
+Built by two pharaohs – Amenhotep III from the 14th century BC and King Ramesses the Great, the Luxor temple is awe-inspiring.

-Then we'll dine al fresco at our hotel upon return.
+We'll dine al fresco at our hotel tonight.

 Included